 2. GLOWING SKIN

-The high levels of B Vitamins and antioxidants in walnuts that help them to be free radical scavenging superstars, will also boost your complexion and give your skin the type of glow that can only come from the inside.
+The high levels of B Vitamins and antioxidants in walnuts that help them to be free radical scavenging superstars.
+Walnuts are good for your skin and will boost your complexion, giving your skin the type of glow that can only come from the inside.

-And eating these healthy nuts alongside LOTS of other high antioxidant foods, such as those found in abundance on the whole food plant diet, the more beautiful your skin will be.
+Eating these healthy nuts, alongside LOTS of other high antioxidant foods such as those found in abundance on the whole food plant diet, will boost your skin’s radiance.

 3. WEIGHT MANAGEMENT

-Walnuts, although high in fat are satiating, and being satiated will help stop junk food and sugar cravings in their tracks.
+Walnuts (although high in fat) are satiating.
+Being satiated will help stop junk food and sugar cravings in their tracks.
 In fact, feeling satiated for a long time after a meal is the BIGGEST factor in weight loss and weight maintenance.

-Add to this the fact that the omega fats, fiber and antioxidants in walnuts make them also a low GI food that will help keep blood sugar under control then you’re looking at a great weight loss food too.
-Just make sure to eat them in moderation only instead of your usual snacks, and not as well as.
+Add to this the fact that the omega fats, fibre and antioxidants in walnuts make them also a low GI food that will help keep blood sugar under control, then you’re looking at a great weight loss food too!
+Just make sure to eat them in moderation only and instead of your usual snacks; not as well as.

-Keeping sugar levels under control with a low GI dietin general ill keep you fuller for longer and may help reduce your risk of diseases such as diabetes, obesity, heart attack, stroke and even some cancers.
+Keeping sugar levels under control with a low GI diet in general will keep you fuller for longer and may help reduce your risk of disease.

 4. HEART HEALTH